dina5/Student-Perception-of-AI-/README.md

 # Tools & Technology
 - Python programming language
-- Google Colab
+- Google colab
-- Pandas, Numpy, Matplotlib and Seaborn Library
+- Pandas, numpy, matplotlib and seaborn

 # Configuration
 If you want to run directly using API command, then apply the following procedures: <br>